manjotdhiman/mydogs/README.md

 Features
 * Manage dogs (Add, view edit remove)
-* Data stored on localstorage uing asyncstorage
+* Data stored on localstorage using asyncstorage

 Libraries used
 * Valtio for state management